GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * Increase the number of attacks by 1
 * Increase the radius of the circle by 2 yards.

-Additionaly, for every two tiers beyond 5th, the number of attacks (before being divided) may be 8ncreased by 1.
+Additionally, for every two tiers beyond 5th, the number of attacks (before being divided) may be increased by 1.

 **Critical Failure**: The spell's area instead becomes centered on you, with the extra attack from a fraction being allocated to you.
 The attacks of this spell gain a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.